AriesLR/PakMaster/README.md

 - Ability to choose pak version, currently PakMaster is using V11, possible options are: `V0, V1, V2, V3, V4, V5, V6, V7, V8A, V8B, V9, V10, V11`

 - Load Order Editor - if your input folder is set to something like a game's mod folder you could easily modify load orders via PakMaster.

+## Known Issues

+- Packing IoStore Assets is not supported yet.

 ## Getting Started